 Install Low Flow or Dual Flush Toilets

 One more way to cut back on your water use is to install a low-flow toilet.
 Most newer homes already have low-flow toilets installed, but a lot of older houses don't.
-Dual flush toilets have a couple different settings depending on your needs at the time.
+Dual flush toilets have a couple of different settings depending on your needs at the time.
 However, if you don't have a dual-flush toilet you might want to consider adding a flush converter.

 Consider how Much Light You Actually Need

 An obvious way to reduce your electricity costs is to turn off the lights every time you leave the room.
 However, you may want to consider if your bathroom is actually too bright.
 Most bathrooms have vanity fixtures with four of five bulbs.
 Chances are, that's way more light bulbs than you really need.
-However, since proper lighting is necessary in the bathroom, you should consider installing Energy Star-rated bathroom fixtures.
+However, since proper lighting is necessary for the bathroom, you should consider installing Energy Star-rated bathroom fixtures.

-Of course, natural light is always the best light for doing your hair and makeup, and is the most energy efficient option.
+Of course, natural light is always the best light for doing your hair and makeup and is the most energy-efficient option.
 Having a window in the bathroom is also a good way to ventilate it instead of turning on the fan all the time.